-A Master of Arts degree, specialising in Classical Archaeology and Ancient History, makes you eligible for further PhD studies in this field.
+With a Master of Arts degree, specialising in Classical Archaeology and Ancient History, you are eligible for further PhD studies in this field.
 Previous students have found work as archaeologists, museum curators and educators, investigators for the public sector, aid workers, tour leaders and guides, cultural writers, and researchers and lecturers at universities.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be within the humanities or social sciences.
 Also required is 60 credits in classical archaeology and ancient history.

 Language requirements All applicants need to verify English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
 This can be done in a number of ways, including through an internationally recognised test such as TOEFL or IELTS, or through previous upper secondary (high school) or university studies.
 The minimum test scores are:

 IELTS: an overall mark of 6.5 and no section below 5.5

 TOEFL: Paper-based: Score of 4.5 (scale 1–6) in written test and a total score of 575.
 Internet-based: Score of 20 (scale 0–30) in written test and a total score of 90